thom-99/insvert_demo/README.md

 input:
 - fasta reference
 - vcf file
+or
+- user defined parameters to generate SVs (--manual option)

 output:
-- simulated vcf
+- simulated.vcf
-- bed track file (optional)
+- dup.tsv file

 1. given an input VCF file, it parses it and extract all the relevant data regarding the lengths and eventual copy-numbers of the SVs contained in the VCF.
+Using the --manual option, it is the user that specifies this information in the command line or in a config.txt file (still have to decide) as well as the parameters of the lognormal.
 2. a lognormal distribution is built using that data, one for each sv-type, using the scipy.stats library.
 3. an X amount of SVs is sampled from that distribution and stored into an accessible data structure.
 4. the fasta.fai index file is read and all the information regarding the chromosomes and their relative lengths is collected